pampa-labs/pampa-labs.github.io/docs/technical-writings/posts/ecosystem.md

 #### Observability

-In what regards to observability frameworks, the most popular ones like Langsmith, W&B Weave, and Langfuse rely on a decorator-based approach, which simplifies their integration to any agent codebase and makes them easily interchangeable.
+In what regards to observability frameworks, many of the most popular ones like Langsmith, W&B Weave, and Langfuse rely on a decorator-based approach, which simplifies their integration to any agent codebase and makes them easily interchangeable.

 With decreasing switching costs, developers now have the freedom to choose among a wide array of LLMs, tools, and observability frameworks, using them interchangeably to fit their specific needs.